utomic-media/directus-extension-field-actions/README.md

 - The setting can be set for the interface and display, as well as the copy and link button indipendently
 - Example in the screenshots below

+#### Link target
+- Set the link-target to the same, or a new tab

+### Hide field value (_display only_)
+- Hides the field value for a button only mode
+- Mostly to be used in combinaiton with button lables

+### Button lables (_display only_)
+- Add custom lables to the copy-/ and link icons for the display
+- Mostly to be used in combinaiton with the "Hide field value" option for a button only mode

 <br />

 ## ⚙️ Installation (npm)